Experiences 16 July 2021

-With proclaimed health benefits such as lowered stress levels and a boosted immune system, cold water swimming is a growing wellness trend across the world that has long been a daily activity for islanders.
+With proclaimed health benefits such as lowered stress levels and a boosted immune system, cold water swimming is a growing wellness trend across the world that has long been a daily activity for many islanders.

 Here are just a few wild swimming options in the islands of Guernsey:

-Bathing Pools
+The Bathing Pools

-Since 1865, La Vallette bathing pools have offered a safe and contained area for salt water swimming, suitable for the whole family.
+Since 1865, La Vallette bathing pools have offered a safe and contained area for saltwater swimming, suitable for the whole family.
 In its earlier years, the pools were often visited by many people of great significance, including legendary “Les Misérables” writer Victor Hugo and famous Renaissance painter Pierre-Auguste Renoir.

 The pools and surrounding area have slowly been renovated over the last few years and are now in great condition with changing rooms, a terrace with seating and a kiosk serving drinks, food and ice creams.